Rodeo in Contra Costa County, California — The American West (Pacific Coastal)

 Erected 1976 by Rodeo Lions Club.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Lefty Gomez Field (about 300 feet away, measured in a direct line); The Hay Schooner Carlotta (approx. 2.1 miles away); Fernandez Mansion - 1894 (approx. 2.1 miles away); Bank of Pinole (approx. Al Zampa Memorial Bridge (approx. 2.3 miles away); The Old Homestead (approx. 3 miles away); Crockett World War I Veterans Memorial (approx. 3.4 miles away); First Wireless Station (approx. 3.7 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Lefty Gomez Field (about Hercules Powder Works Chinese Laborers Memorial (approx. 1.4 miles away); The Hay Schooner Carlotta (approx. 2.1 miles away); Fernandez Mansion - 1894 (approx. 2.1 miles away); Bank of Pinole (approx. 2.2 miles away); Al Zampa Memorial Bridge (approx. 2.3 miles away); Remnants from Days Gone By (approx. 2.7 miles away); A Retreat in the Hills (approx. 2.7 miles away).

 More about this marker.
 The marker is mounted on a monument in front of the Rodeo Post Office.